Polymorphism (computer science): History

 Interest in polymorphic type systems developed significantly in the 1990s, with practical implementations beginning to appear by the end of the decade.
 Ad hoc polymorphism and parametric polymorphism were originally described in Christopher Strachey's Fundamental Concepts in Programming Languages, where they are listed as "the two main classes" of polymorphism.
-Ad hoc polymorphism was a feature of Algol 68, while parametric polymorphism was the core feature of ML's type system.
+Ad hoc polymorphism was a feature of ALGOL 68, while parametric polymorphism was the core feature of ML's type system.

 In a 1985 paper, Peter Wegner and Luca Cardelli introduced the term inclusion polymorphism to model subtypes and inheritance, citing Simula as the first programming language to implement it.

-Types
+Forms

 Ad hoc polymorphism

 Christopher Strachey chose the term ad hoc polymorphism to refer to polymorphic functions that can be applied to arguments of different types, but that behave differently depending on the type of the argument to which they are applied (also known as function overloading or operator overloading).
-The term "ad hoc" in this context is not intended to be pejorative; it refers simply to the fact that this type of polymorphism is not a fundamental feature of the type system.
-In the Pascal / Delphi example below, the Add functions seem to work generically over various types when looking at the invocations, but are considered to be two entirely distinct functions by the compiler for all intents and purposes:
+The term "ad hoc" in this context is not pejorative.
+Rather, it means that this form of polymorphism is not a fundamental feature of the type system.
+In the Java example below, the add functions seem to work generically over two types (integer and string) when looking at the invocations, but are considered entirely distinct functions by the compiler: